hongvincent/ai-performance-engineering/code/ch14/README.md

 After completing this chapter, you can:

-- ✅ Use `torch.compile` for automatic optimization
+- [OK] Use `torch.compile` for automatic optimization
-- ✅ Understand compiler modes and when to use each
+- [OK] Understand compiler modes and when to use each
-- ✅ Write custom Triton kernels in Python
+- [OK] Write custom Triton kernels in Python
-- ✅ Apply Triton for fused operations and custom algorithms
+- [OK] Apply Triton for fused operations and custom algorithms
-- ✅ Recognize when torch.compile helps vs hurts performance
+- [OK] Recognize when torch.compile helps vs hurts performance
-- ✅ Debug and optimize compiled code
+- [OK] Debug and optimize compiled code

 ## Prerequisites